-A passionate orchestral player, she is pleased be a member of the Washington Heights Chamber Orchestra and was featured as a solo recitalist both in their 2021 Streaming Recital Series and their 2016/17 season’s Spotlight Series.
-She is also a regular substitute in Symphony in C and served as a tenured member of the Reading Symphony Orchestra where she frequently performed as assistant concertmaster.
+A passionate orchestral player, she is pleased to be of the the Washington Heights Chamber Orchestra and was featured as a solo recitalist both in their 2021 Streaming Recital Series and their 2016/17 season’s Spotlight Series.
+She has also performed with Symphony in C and served as a tenured member of the Reading Symphony Orchestra where she frequently performed as assistant concertmaster.
 She was a member of the Civic Orchestra of Chicago where she performed with world-renowned conductors including Bernard Haitink, Esa-Pekka Salonen, and Gustavo Dudamel and was a member of the Musicorps program where she developed and performed highly interactive educational chamber concerts.
 She is a proud member and supporter of The Dream Unfinished orchestra which presents socially conscious concerts annually.

 Solo awards include being named as a Leslie Scholar of the Civic Orchestra of Chicago and receiving from the Peabody Conservatory both the Lynn Taylor Hebden and J.C. van Hulsteyn Awards for excellence in performance.
 She won the first prize in the Baltimore Music Club Competition and was a finalist in the Vancouver Academy of Music’s Young Artists Chamber Music Competition.
 She has performed in masterclasses for Pinchas Zukerman, Pamela Frank, Ida Kavafian, Ilya Kaler, and Masuko Ushioda.